Donald Trump in popular culture: Art

 In 1989, Ralph Wolfe Cowan painted a portrait of Trump called The Visionary, which hangs in Trump's Palm Beach residence of Mar-a-Lago.

+Several Madame Tussauds museums have included a life-size wax statue of Trump.

 Trump is alluded to with Maurizio Cattelan's 2016 sculpture America, a fully functioning toilet made of solid gold.

 During the 2016 election, various artworks were made to satirize Donald Trump.
 These include Make Everything Great Again, a street art mural by Dominykas Čečkauskas and Mindaugas Bonanu depicting Trump French kissing Vladimir Putin, the president of Russia, and The Emperor Has No Balls, a series of sculptures depicting a nude Trump by the anarchist collective Indecline.

 Cuban artist Edel Rodriguez painted a series of anti-Trump artworks for various magazines including Time and Der Spiegel.
 Illma Gore also created a piece titled Make America Great Again, which depicted Trump naked.
 The artwork was censored on social media sites, delisted from eBay and refused by galleries in the United States due to security concerns.
 It attracted bids of over £100,000 after going on display at Maddox Gallery in Mayfair, London, although the artist was anonymously threatened with legal action.

+Trump has been portrayed positively in numerous paintings by far-right artist Jon McNaughton.
+Alissa Wilkinson in Vox described McNaughton as the "single most famous pro-Trump artist".

 A life-size stainless-steel sculpture of Trump, We the People or Trump and His Magic Wand, was shown at a Conservative Political Action Conference in February 2021.
 Comedian Stephen Colbert commented "Nothing says 'the party of Christian values' like worshiping a golden idol".
+Since 2021, furniture maker and artist Hong Jinshi sells Trump Buddhas.

+On October 28, 2024, an artwork entitled The Donald J. Trump Enduring Flame was installed in Freedom Plaza, Washington, D.C., United States.
+The approximately 8-foot-tall artwork was a bronze-colored stone column supporting a hand holding a tiki torch referencing the Unite the Right rally.
+The sculpture was slated to remain until 5pm on October 31, 2024, but was destroyed on October 30.

+The Trump Defiance Monument, a bronze statue, was installed at the Trump International Golf Club in West Palm Beach, Florida in 2025.
+It was made by Lundeen Sculptures and inspired by pictures taken just after the attempted assassination of Trump in Pennsylvania in 2024.

+In 2025, the satirical sculptures Dictator Approved and The Bitcoin President were temporarily installed in the National Mall.
+A satirical sculpture of Trump and Jeffrey Epstein called Best Friends Forever was briefly installed in the National Mall.
+It was promptly removed by the U.S. Park Police.